spotligtht/AI_in_Medical/README.md

 # AI_in_Medical
-radiomics and deep learing in medical image processing
+Radiomics and Deep Learing in Medical Image Processing